§ 2501A Purpose; short title.

 (9) The name and address of every financial institution where proceeds of telemarketing sales are to be deposited;

 (10) Representative copies of any scripts, outlines or presentation materials to be used by the telemarketer when soliciting and representative copies of all written materials to be provided by the seller to a customer in connection with any solicitation; and

-(11) A sworn and notarized statement that the information contained in the registration statement is the product of a diligent and reasonable investigation and is true and accurate to the best of the registrant's information and belief.
+(11) A sworn and notarized statement that the information contained in the application is the product of a diligent and reasonable investigation and is true and accurate to the best of the registrant's information and belief.

 (d) Security requirements: — Every registrant shall file with the Director a corporate surety bond in the principal sum of $50,000 in a form satisfactory to the Director with surety provided by a corporation authorized to do business in this State.
 The bond shall run to the Director and shall be conditioned upon the registrant's compliance with the provisions of this chapter.
 The bond shall pay to customers all moneys that become due and owing for violations of this chapter.
 The aggregate liability of the surety on the bond shall in no event exceed the amount of such bond.
 In lieu of requiring the filing of a surety bond, the Director may, at the Director's discretion, accept from a registrant a letter of credit in the amount of $50,000 running in favor of the Director for payments to customers of all moneys that become due and owing for violations of this chapter, with draws available by sight drafts thereunder in amounts determined by the Director, up to the aggregate amount of $50,000, if the registrant shall fail to comply with this chapter.
 Any such letter of credit shall be issued by a financial institution and shall be in a form satisfactory to the Director.